Bobby Goldsboro

 Robert Charles Goldsboro (born January 18, 1941) is an American pop and country singer and songwriter.
 He had a string of pop and country hits in the 1960s and 1970s, including his signature No. 1 hit "Honey", which sold over 1 million copies in the United States, and the UK top-10 single "Summer (The First Time)".

 Goldsboro starred in his own television show, The Bobby Goldsboro Show, from 1973 to 1976.
 He also created several animated specials and children's books, as well as the PBS children's series The Swamp Critters of Lost Lagoon.

 Early life

 Goldsboro was born in Marianna, Florida.
 During his first year of life, his family moved 35 mi north from Marianna to Dothan, Alabama.
 He learned to play the ukulele when he was around 12 years old before learning to play the guitar.
 He was interested in becoming a professional baseball player before turning his interest to music.

 Goldsboro attended Dothan High School.
-After graduating from high school in 1959, he enrolled at Auburn University, majoring in business administration.
+After graduating in 1959, he enrolled at Auburn University, majoring in business administration.
 Goldsboro left college after his second year to pursue a musical career, playing guitar in the backup band for Roy Orbison.